vipulnaik/daily-updates/standing-plan-for-the-next-few-months.md

 ## Chores to catch up on

+### Bureuacratic stuff

+- [ ] Mail OptOutPrescreen form (I submitted online that keeps me opted out for five years, and mailing will make it permanent)

+### Contingency planning stuff

+- [ ] Print and mail (or drop off) full body donation form

 ### Health stuff

 - [ ] Targeting for 2023-12 or 2024-01: COVID-19 vaccine booster shot